pillforge/documentation/source/index.rst

 design environment currently in development.

-To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide <Debugger Guide>`for Ubuntu.
+To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide <Debugger Guide>` for Ubuntu.

 **Step 4:** Test and debug code
 -------------------------------

-To test, debug, and eventually implement the code, there exists a debugger board with all of the functionalities of the flexible circuit, including an identical MCU and the same wireless capabilities.
+To test, debug, and eventually implement the code, there exists a Debugger Board with all of the functionalities of the flexible circuit, including an identical MCU and the same wireless capabilities.
 Refer to the :ref:`Debugger Guide <Debugger Guide>` for more information on